olivierwilkinson/dotfiles/README.md

 git clone git@github.com:olivierwilkinson/dotfiles.git ~/dotfiles
 ```
 2. Run `install.sh`.
 This will symlink configs and .zshrc, overwriting anything you already have.
 3. Open a new terminal, or `exec zsh`.
-Antigen bundles will be installed and you should be ready to go.
+Antigen bundles will be installed
+4. Use CTRL+Space I (capital i) to install tmux plugins

 #### Available customizations
 Files are listed in the order they are loaded.
 Conflicts between files, such as